Mobile Hotspot vs. Phone Tethering: What’s the Difference?

 Cons:

-- Strict data caps
+- Strict data caps on non-premium plans

-Mobile hotspots explained—standalone devices with added features
+Mobile hotspot devices explained—standalone equipment with added features

 A mobile hotspot is a standalone device that works the same as a phone’s hotspot, letting you set up a Wi-Fi connection for laptops, tablets, and other devices using cellular data.